 Christopher Ryan is a partner in the International Arbitration practice.

-He has extensive experience in international arbitration and litigation, and has represented private and governmental clients in disputes before ICC, AAA, ICSID, UNCITRAL LCIA, ad hoc arbitral tribunals, and U.S. federal courts.
+He has extensive experience in international arbitration and litigation, and has represented private and State clients in disputes before ICC, AAA, ICSID, UNCITRAL LCIA, ad hoc arbitral tribunals, and U.S. federal courts.
 His practice focuses on commercial and investment disputes in the construction, infrastructure, mining, and energy sectors.
-He has advised U.S. and foreign companies on issues of public and private international law, investment and trade policy, and strategies for mitigating the risks associated with foreign investment.
+He has advised U.S. and other companies on issues of public and private international law, investment and trade policy, and strategies for mitigating the risks associated with foreign investment.

-He also serves as a Lecturer at the University of Virginia School of Law and the George Washington School of Law, where he teaches a course on international investment arbitration and international commercial arbitration, respectively.
+Christopher Ryan also serves as a Lecturer at the University of Virginia School of Law and the George Washington School of Law, where he teaches a course on international investment arbitration and international commercial arbitration, respectively.

-- Kazatomprom, a Kazakh State entity, as Respondent in an arbitration initiated by World Wide Minerals against our client and the State of Kazakhstan.
+- Representation of Kazatomprom, a Kazakh State entity, Respondent in an arbitration initiated by World Wide Minerals against our client and the State of Kazakhstan.
 This case arose out of allegations of breaches by the Respondent of the applicable investment statute and contracts in relation to mining rights allegedly granted to the Claimant.
 The Respondent objected to jurisdiction and contested the claims on their merits.
 The amount at stake was in excess of $4 billion.
 The Claimant has suspended its claims.

 Business combination disputes

-- Enka Insaat ve Sanayi AS in proceedings brought before the U.S. District Court for the District of Columbia to request the confirmation of a $47 million award rendered in an ICC arbitration against Gabon in a dispute over payments on contracts to build the presidential palace and a museum in the country.
+- Representation of Enka Insaat ve Sanayi AS in proceedings brought before the U.S. District Court for the District of Columbia to request the confirmation of a $47 million award rendered in an ICC arbitration against Gabon in a dispute over payments on contracts to build the presidential palace and a museum in the country.